Sharp multiple testing boundary for sparse sequences: Extensions to other risks: FDR-controlling procedures and classification

-In \cite{butucea18}, the authors define a notion of almost full recovery with respect to the Hamming loss, which turns out to be related (though not identical) to the notion of conservative testing as considered in Corollary \ref{cor_ct}.
-A testing procedure $\vphi\in\{0,1\}^n$ is said to {\em achieve almost full recovery} with respect to the Hamming loss over a subset $\Theta_{s_n}\subset \ell_0[s_n]$ if, as $n\to\infty$,
+This risk is studied for sparse vectors in \cite{butucea18} (see also \cite{butucea21}), with a focus on different regimes of large signals.
+A testing procedure $\vphi\in\{0,1\}^n$ is said to {\em achieve almost full recovery} \cite{butucea18} with respect to the Hamming loss over a subset $\Theta_{s_n}\subset \ell_0[s_n]$ if, as $n\to\infty$,

+This notion is quite close (although not equivalent) to the notion of conservative testing as considered in Corollary~\ref{cor_ct}, see Section \ref{sec:almostfullrecovery} for a precise comparison.
+A complementary notion from \cite{butucea18} is that of {\em exact} recovery, which will be relevant in Section \ref{sec:fast} below.